 Water and green-space are the foundations of a great town, and few towns combine them as well as Bend: a paradise tucked in the mountains and lakes of central Oregon.
-Let’s tour the Deschutes River as it winds through Bend, flanked by emerald-bright Drake Park.
+Let’s tour the Deschutes River as it winds through Bend, flanked by emerald-bright Drake Park: one of the most splendid parks in Bend, Oregon.

 I spent three glorious days in Bend, Oregon — my first flight destination in 1.5 years — and though the food and sights of the center of town delighted, it was Drake Park which kept drawing my feet every time I wandered.
 What better summertime relaxation than to sit under a towering tree, watching happy people float by on inner tubes?